MichaelHatherly/Docile.jl/doc/help/docile.md

 ## Docile

-An experimental package to provide documentation support for 3rd-party packages in the Julia ecosystem.
+An *experimental* package to provide documentation support for 3rd-party packages in the [Julia](www.julialang.org) ecosystem.

 ## init(package::String)

 Create a default directory layout that Docile understands in `.julia/v0.3/<package>/doc`.

 A `doc/help` subdirectory stores all the markdown formatted documentation files.
-A `doc/docile.jl` file is created as well to make documentation generation easier.
+A `doc/docile.jl` file is created as well to make documentation generation easier from the commandline.

-See the `.julia/v0.3/Docile/doc` folder for further details.

     # initialize documentation folders for Docile.jl use
     julia> Docile.init("Docile")